 Bright, flashy, and colourful, this foam plyo box is sure to get you excited about your workout.
 We love the soft feel to it and the reduced risk of shin scrapes and ankle rolls.
 This would be our top pick if the box had handles.
 As it is now, it’s difficult to move and store.

-This stackable set of soft plyo boxes is great for every athlete, no matter your level.
+This set of stackable plyo boxes is great for every athlete, no matter your level.
 Height ranges from 15cm to 60cm means that there’s something for everyone’s ability.
 The added numbers on the side help you keep track of which box you’re working with, too.

 Plyometrics isn’t something that’s brand new to fitness, but it’s certainly having its moment in our current wellness culture.
-Adding in box jumps and other plyo movements to your fitness programming can help you build a more athletic, leaner, and stronger physique.
+Adding in box jumps and other plyometric exercises to your fitness programming can help you build a more athletic, leaner, and stronger physique.